The effect of the pressure treatment

 Reflective tension reduction

-Promote fluid and hyaluronic acid intake
+Promotion of water and hyaluronic acid intake

 The affected myofascial region can react with defensive tension, the patient is alarmed.
 In the brain, this region is linked to alarm (traumatic past experience).
 This link is broken by holding the point until the pain and alarm have dissolved.